DS-567/AMD-AOHW25_620/Demonstrator/README.md

 ADD INTRO....

+---

-## Demonstrator Dependencies
+## Demonstrator Dependencies 📝

 - Python: **3.9.10**
 - Vitis: **2023.1**
 - FPGA platform: **Nexys A7-100T**

 ⚠️ **Note:** This design is hardware-dependent and requires custom PCBs.
-The build instructions can still be followed, but the system will not be functional!
+The build instructions can still be followed, but the system will not function without them.

+---

  ## Build Steps to Run the Demonstrator 🔨